 - Padding: Extra padding on the back of the hands and knuckles to protect your hands against gates or other obstacles.

 - Textured palm/fingertips: To provide extra grip for ski poles.

 - Touchscreen fingertips: The ability to use your smartphone as the finger tips are touch screen sensitive—often in lining gloves.

 - Wrist loops: Remember like when you were a kid?
 These loops let you attach to your coat so you don’t lose them, thus being known as “idiot straps”!

 Thanks for reading this quick guide on choosing the right gloves & mittens for skiing and snowboarding.
-If you think we missed anything out, please comment below.
-Subscribe for more like this or get in touch here if you want to write for us.
+If you think we missed anything, please comment below.
+Subscribe for more like this, or get in touch here if you want to write for us.